Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 Load to Encode

-The imgix video player will periodically retry requests for a video on a 423 status code until the video loads successfully.
+The Imgix video player will periodically retry requests for a video on a 423 status code until the video loads successfully.

 Note: If a video is requested but not in the allowed directory for processing, it will not be processed.